-The School of History, Anthropology, Philosophy and Politics of Queen’s University Belfast opens a call for papers for the conference dedicated to new perspectives on non-state political violence.
-We welcome PhD and early-career researchers as well as experienced academics and practitioners from a broad range of backgrounds who are interested in innovative ways of researching and analysing non- state political violence.
+The School of History, Anthropology, Philosophy and Politics of Queen’s University Belfast has opened a call for papers for a conference dedicated to new perspectives on non-state political violence.
+They welcome PhD and early-career researchers as well as experienced academics and practitioners from a broad range of backgrounds who are interested in innovative ways of researching and analysing non-state political violence.
 This includes the following areas:

-1. New approaches to research non-state political violence
+1. New approaches to researching non-state political violence

 2. New trends in political violence

 - historical heritage within the 21st century non-state political violence; threats;

 - terrorist financing and economic resources;

 - propaganda and radicalisation